-Horseshoe Trail to Frazer Meadow is a 4 mile lightly trafficked out and back trail located near Golden, CO that features beautiful wild flowers and is rated as moderate.
+Horseshoe Trail to Frazer Meadow is a 4 mile lightly trafficked out and back trail located near Golden, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 We hiked this trail on 9/25/16, and the aspens and colors were absolutely amazing.
 We went with the dog, who did this hike no problem.
 The only drawback of this hike was that it was very crowded, but we knew it would be, because of the fall colors and because it was a weekend.